protocol/CryptoEconLab/Open_Problems/truthful-games.md

 ## State of the Art

-### Current approaches within the CryptoEconLab and broader research Ecosystem
+### Current approaches within CryptoEconLab and the broader research ecosystem

 This Open Problem stems from our current work in the field of [algorithmic mechanism design](http://www.cs.cmu.edu/~sandholm/cs15-892F07/Algorithmic%20mechanism%20design.pdf), particularly in the area of [retrieval mining](https://retrieval.market/).